 Unchanged: Refer to Stage 3 architecture for details.

 Federate for raw descriptive analytics: BigQuery can make SQL queries against external data sources.
-Because data remains external to BigQuery, queries are not as quick compared to when data natively resides in BigQuery's columnar storage.
-Furthermore, data quality is not as high as the data warehouse, hence the "Silver" grade.
+Because data remains external to BigQuery, queries aren't as quick compared to when data natively resides in BigQuery's columnar storage.
+Furthermore, data quality isn't as high as the data warehouse, hence the "Silver" grade.
 Refer to step 5 below for the use cases.

 Traditional BI: This is the traditional BI practice that many organizations operate today.
 Data analysts create new queries, reports, and visualization dashboards to help business executives make decisions.